hshutan/45x7-flipdot-controller/README.md

 You will need the following items to assemble a flip dot sign using my PCB

-1. The Eagle PCB in this github project, which can be ordered from [OSH Park](https://oshpark.com/shared_projects/JROcn5LK) or another fab.
+1. The PCB in this github project which can be ordered from [OSH Park](https://oshpark.com/shared_projects/JROcn5LK) or another fab.
-2. [The Arduino example clock program](https://github.com/hshutan/FlipDotDisplay_Clock1_SWv1) which contains my `Matrix_CoProcessor` library, a library specifically built to drive this PCB.
+2. [My simple Arduino clock program](https://github.com/hshutan/FlipDotDisplay_Clock1_SWv1) which contains my `Matrix_CoProcessor` library, a library specifically built to drive this PCB.
-3. Surface mount silicon parts (see the Digi-Key BOM file, also in this github project) as well as two through hole capacitors of your choosing.
-I am using 330 microfarads for the flip voltage, and 100 microfarads for the logic voltage.
+3. Surface mount silicon parts: see the [Digi-Key BOM file](https://github.com/hshutan/45x7-flipdot-controller/blob/master/FlipDotBOM.csv)
+  - Note that the Digi-Key BOM does not include the two through hole capacitors you will need.
 4. A Luminator MAX3000 Side Sign.
-I purchased mine from [Rollsign Gallery](http://rollsigngallery.com/).
+  - I purchased mine from [Rollsign Gallery](http://rollsigngallery.com/).
 A single Luminator MAX3000 side sign will have two 45x7 display panels inside, which are very easy to remove.
 5. A microcontroller or Arduino, and various power supply components to provide the different needed voltages.
+  - I like Paul Stoffregen's Arduino compatible [Teensy](http://www.pjrc.com/) but often use [Arduino Pro Mini](https://www.arduino.cc/en/Main/ArduinoBoardProMini) clones from eBay for less demanding projects.

 # Notes